 If you fancy yourself behind the wheel of something a little more luxurious, check out the Q7, Audi’s fast, comfortable and versatile SUV, with one of the best interiors on the market.

-With an impressive 488 litre boot, which expands to 1,547 litres when you fold down the rear seats, the Mercedes-Benz B Class can fit almost everything from buggies to heavy furniture.
-All models comes with 60:40 split rear seats while the optional Easy Vario Plus Package adds a height-adjustable boot floor and ski hatch for hiding valuables away.
+With an impressive 455-litre boot, which expands to 1,540 litres when you fold down the rear seats, the Mercedes-Benz B Class can fit almost everything from buggies to heavy furniture.
+All models come with 60:40 split rear seats while the optional Easy Vario Plus Package adds a height-adjustable boot floor and a ski hatch for hiding valuables away.

 When it comes to boot space and a practical interior, no other family hatchback can match the Skoda Octavia.

-The Octavia’s huge 590 litre boot offers all the space you need and can be expanded to 1,589 litres if you fold the rear seats.
-The Octavia also boasts a number of clever features to make life easier, including shopping bag hooks, a 12 volt power supply and bright boot lights for easy loading and unloading shopping in the dark nights.
+The Octavia’s huge 600-litre boot offers all the space you need and can be expanded to 1,700)litres if you fold the rear seats.
+The Octavia also boasts several clever features to make life easier, including shopping bag hooks, a 12-volt power supply and bright boot lights for easy loading and unloading shopping during dark nights.

 With its versatile and practical interior, the Volkswagen Sharan stands out in the crowded seven-seat market thanks to its impressive flexibility and low running costs.

-The Vauxhall Zafira Tourer is an impressive, spacious and luxurious seven-seater with a great range of engines.
+The Kia Sorento is an impressive, spacious and luxurious seven-seater with a great range of engines.

 Finally, with its chunky styling, impressive interior space and decent sized boot, the Mercedes-Benz GLE remains a popular lease choice with growing families.

-The GLE’s square and angular 690 litre boot size offers enough space for your shopping bags and luggage for family trips with all seats in place.
-The low load lip and handy shopping bag hooks make it easy to load large items and stops items from rolling about in the boot.
+The GLE’s square and angular 690-litre boot size with the third row of seats folded down into the boot floor offers enough space for your shopping bags and luggage for family trips with all seats in place.
+The low load lip and handy shopping bag hooks make it easy to load large items and stop items from rolling about in the boot.

 Thinking of leasing your next family car?
 Call Nationwide Vehicle Contracts today on 0345 811 9595 to speak to one of our experienced sales advisers and to discuss the options available to you.